 I hope you learned how to make fermented plant juice with our recipe in this post.
 All the many different types of fermented plant juice can easily be made at home if you have the basic ingredients for it.
 All you need are plants, brown sugar and water.

 Add to that a little time to wait and a space you can keep it in that’s not your bedroom, and you’re set to produce a powerful and effective organic fertilizer that goes for a hefty price when buying it instead of making it.

 You can even use FPJ with your livestock or any animals.
 FPJ residue mixed with some feed can increase your animals’ good gut bugs.
 It’s mixed in floor material as well as sprayed inside pens to neutralize odors.

 Thanks for coming by our blog!

 If you have any interesting FPJ information, experiences making it, or tips for us and fellow food and herb growers to help make it, please let us know in the comments!!

-Related Read From The Web: Here’s a great post I’ve used as a resource on learning to make fermented plant juice.
+Recommended: Here’s a great post I’ve used as a resource on learning to make fermented plant juice.

-UP NEXT: More information on organic liquid fertilizers.
+See Also: More information on organic liquid fertilizers.
 Liquid Herb Hormone and Fermented Brown Rice Water are the 2 DIY plant fertilizer types shared in this post.